7.1. Review Goal-Setting

 7.2.
 Publish as Interactive 3D for Browsing Audiences

-As described in the “What is a 3D Model?” section, for an audience to truly experience a digital 3D model, it needs to be interactive.
-At a very basic level, this means an audience member must be able to turn or tumble a 3D model to view the model from different angles and zoom in and out to get a closer look or broader overview of the resource.
+As described in the “What is a 3D Model?” section, for a user to truly experience a digital 3D model, the model needs to be interactive.
+At a very basic level, this means a user must be able to turn or tumble a 3D model to view the model from different angles and zoom in and out to get a closer look or broader overview of the resource.
 While this was previously only possible via dedicated applications running on specialized hardware, thanks to modern web standards like WebGL, it is possible to offer proper 3D interactive experiences in any modern browser.
 That means the model is accessible to all users, even those without the technical expertise to use their own 3D modeling software.

 Ongoing technical developments—for example, in the smartphone and head-mounted display industries—make it easier than ever to offer different kinds of 3D model-based experiences.
 3D models can be manipulated on screen via a mouse and keyboard or a touchscreen interface, as well as via the more physically engaging interactions of virtual and augmented reality.

 Publishing a 3D model of a cultural resource without any context is unlikely to be of particular use to your audience.
 Thankfully, as with most other web-based content, 3D can be published alongside other information (e.g., text, images, video, audio) in a web page, which will likely go some way to satisfying your digitization project goals.

 A step further is to embed contextual and descriptive information within the 3D viewer itself in the form of 3D annotations—that is to say, hotspots or points of information attached directly to the surface of a 3D model.
 When clicked or tapped, these hotspots display or play back information, most likely related to the point or area on the 3D model to which they are attached.

 In this manner, it is possible to create interactive 3D tours of digitized cultural resources as a proxy for in-gallery experiences like guided object handling.